 All our entries are independently judged by a carefully selected panel of industry experts and insiders.
-Judges will score all nominees, creating a shortlist and, with the exception of The Special Mention Award, will pick the winners in each of the categories.
+Judges will score all nominees, create the shortlist, and with the exception of The Special Mention Award, choose the winners.

-Meet our wonderful judges of the Unsung Hero Awards.
+Meet our wonderful judges of the Unsung Hero Award:

 Judges of the Unsung Hero Award 2018

-Karl is a Senior Programme Lead (Patient & Staff Experience) for the National NHS Leadership Academy.
+Karl Roberts is a Senior Programme Lead (Patient & Staff Experience) for the National NHS Leadership Academy.
 He has worked within the public sector his whole career.
-His substantive role is Assistant Director of Organisational at Northern Lincolnshire & Goole NHS Foundation Trust.
-He is also a Associate Freedom to Speak Up Guardian and spent many years volunteering for St John Ambulance.
-Throughout Karl’s career he has placed the Experience of Care of Staff, Patient and Carers at the heart of his work.
-Karl is very supportive of the Unsung Hero Awards and has proactively helped us to involve dozens of NHS staff.
+His substantive role is as Assistant Director of Organisation at Northern Lincolnshire & Goole NHS Foundation Trust.
+He is also a Associate Freedom to Speak Up Guardian and spent many years volunteering for St Johns Ambulance.
+Throughout Karl’s career he has placed the experience of care of staff, patient and carers at the heart of his work.
+Karl is very supportive of the Unsung Hero Award and has proactively helped dozens of NHS staff become involved.

-Tom has worked as a doctor in the NHS for 12 years and, since becoming a GP, has combined his clinical role with educational and leadership roles across various health and social care settings.
-Currently Tom is the deputy medical director at the East of England Ambulance Trust where he works with professionals from across the support and volunteer services.
+Tom has worked as a doctor in the NHS for 12 years and since becoming a GP, Tom has combined his clinical role with educational and leadership roles across various health and social care settings.
+Currently Tom is the deputy medical director at the East of England Ambulance Trust, where he works with professionals from across the Support and Volunteer Services.

 Leo Clifton has worked in the NHS for over 10 years in a variety of different roles and organisations.
 Leo currently manages the Greater Manchester NHS Careers & Engagement Hub.
 The hub team is dedicated to raising awareness of the wide variety of roles available in healthcare and the advantages of working in the NHS.
 Leo and his team often talk to learners about NHS roles that are not clinically based that they may not have thought of when considering career options in the NHS.